 Physical Clues of Rabies in Raccoons

-Lost and Confused: The Disoriented Dilemma Imagine a dance performance that went completely offbeat – that's what a rabid raccoon's movements might remind you of.
-If they're stumbling, staggering, and displaying a shocking lack of coordination, something appears awry.
+2. Lost and Confused: The Disoriented Dilemma Imagine a dance performance that went completely offbeat – that's what a rabid raccoon behavior might remind you of.
+A raccoon walking in circles is never a good sign.
+Something appears awry if they're stumbling, staggering, and displaying a shocking lack of coordination.
 In resume, if you see any sign of confusion, be more careful than ever.

-Chatterboxes Turned Silent or Slobbery Raccoons aren't known for keeping their thoughts to themselves.
+3. Chatterboxes Turned Silent or Slobbery Raccoons aren't known for keeping their thoughts to themselves.
 So, if you notice a sudden hush in their usual chattering, making strange noises or if they're drooling more than a teething baby, these changes in vocalization and excessive saliva could signal that the raccoon has rabies or that it is a potentially rabid raccoon.
+Remember, racoon with rabies foam at the mouth.

 Behavioral Mysteries of Rabid Raccoons

-Angry or Apathetic: The Odd Attitude Swap Raccoons have distinct personalities, but if you witness a normally chill raccoon getting unexpectedly feisty or a usually playful one becoming oddly passive, it's like they're auditioning for a new reality show – the "Behavioral Flip-flop Chronicles."
+2. Angry or Apathetic: The Odd Attitude Swap Rabid raccoon behavior is instantly noticeable.
+If you witness a normally chill raccoon getting unexpectedly feisty or a usually playful one becoming oddly passive, it's like they're auditioning for a new reality show – the "Behavioral Flip-flop Chronicles."

 If you see any sign of confusion in the raccoon, stay away.